-While our focus is on multiple tasks, we focus a large portion of this work on semantic segmentation.
-However, this classical computer vision task, as it's currently tackled has some inherent issues.
+While our aim is to learn a model that solves multiple "tasks" (multiple output layers), we focus a large portion of this work on semantic segmentation, being a high-level task of widespread interest, impacting many AI fields.
+However, semantic segmentation, as it is currently tackled, has some inherent issues.
 For example, the list of classes is fixed and, more than that, they can be at different semantic generality levels.
 For example, we could have as classes both 'residential area' as well as 'chair', where one is a generic concept, while the latter is a concrete object.
-This dichotomy has been previously studied with solutions like separating classes in "stuff" (more general) and "things" (concrete objects) \cite{lin2014microsoft}.
+This dichotomy has been previously studied with solutions such as separating classes in "stuff" (more general) and "things" (concrete objects) \cite{lin2014microsoft}.
 Moreover, the same class can be interpreted depending on context.
 For example, a 'building' can be interpreted from an architectural point of view, as opposed to 'houses', while it can also be interpreted as 'school'.
 One observation that we make in this work is the fact that the generic classes (i.e. residential, water, sky, vehicle) are more robust to domain shifts compared to more specific ones (car model, oil rig, mountain bike etc.).
 For this reason, we export various general modalities such that our model can have access to these intermediate representations as a bridge between low-level raw signals (RGB) and high-level semantics.

-One theme of this research was the ability to quickly iterate and add new modalities derived from pre-trained experts.
+One theme of this research was the ability to quickly iterate and add new modalities derived from pretrained experts.
 We believe that only through high quality and diverse data we can achieve training efficiency as well as strong and robust ensembles.
-To achieve this, we have developed a data-pipeline that allows us to quickly add or remove experts as well as procedural derivatives from experts for any arbitrary video (in the domain of UAVs, autonomous driving or similar robotics-related domains).
+To achieve this, we developed a data-pipeline that allows us to quickly add or remove experts as well as procedural derivatives from experts for any arbitrary video (in the domain of UAVs, autonomous driving or similar robotics-related domains).
 We use the original Dronescapes videos as a starting point, but also include new UAV videos to test the hypothesis that through new data augmented with experts we can improve the quality of the predictions on unseen test scenes.
 We release the code of the data-pipeline as an open-source project.